 With respect to special meetings of stockholders, only the business specified in the notice of meeting may be brought before the meeting.
 Nominations of individuals for election to ROIC Maryland's board of directors may be made only (i) by or at the direction of the board of directors or (ii) provided that the meeting has been called for the purpose of electing directors, by a stockholder who is entitled to vote at the meeting in the election of such nominee and has provided notice to ROIC Maryland within the time period, and containing the information, specified by the advance notice provisions set forth in the Maryland Bylaws.
-With respect to special meetings called by the corporation for the purpose of electing one or more individuals to the board of directors, stockholder nominations must be delivered not earlier than the 120th day prior to such special meeting and not later than 5:00 p.m., Eastern Time, on the later of the 90th day prior to such special meeting and of the nominees proposed by the board of directors to be elected at such meeting.
+With respect to special meetings and not later than 5:00 p.m., Eastern Time, on the later of the 90th day prior to such special meeting and not later than 5:00 p.m., Eastern Time, on the later of the 90th day prior to such special meeting and of the nominees proposed by the board of directors to be elected at such meeting.